stormdotcom/Avyukt/README.md

 `Framework Testers : GOWTHAM-OFFICIAL-PGN`

 # Update 1.1.1 (Beta)
+* Payloads now compatible with Ngrok ...
+Watch this video to know more : https://www.youtube.com/watch?v=RVmbnLr7jSU

 * Added new and Improved UI at the Boot of the Framework